-(b) Provide the service no later than ninety days after the date the consumer enrolls in the assisted living program or the PASSPORT program;
+(1) Deadline: The provider shall furnish the service no later than ninety days after the date the consumer enrolls in the assisted living program or the PASSPORT program.

-(c) Involve the consumer (or authorized representative) in the selection of items on the consumer's behalf; and,
+(2) Consumer choice: The provider shall involve the consumer in the selection of items to be purchased on the consumer's behalf.

-(iv) The signature (or initials) of the consumer (or authorized representative) to verify that the consumer (or authorized representative) was involved in the selection of any item purchased on the consumer's behalf; and,
+(v) The consumer's signature to verify that the consumer was involved in the selection of any item purchased on the consumer's behalf; and,

-(v) The signature (or initials) of the consumer (or authorized representative) to verify that the service was provided.
+(vi) The consumer's signature to verify that the service was provided.

-(1) The sum of the community transition service expenses authorized in a consumer's care plan (or service plan) constitutes one job of community transition service.
+(1) The sum of the community transition service expenses authorized in a consumer's service plan constitutes one job of community transition service.

-(2) The per-job rate for a service is negotiable, but is finalized by the PAA.
+(2) The per-job rate for a service is negotiable, but is finalized by ODA's designee.

 Replaces: 173-39- 02.17